manuel-morales-a/manuel-morales-a.github.io/README.md

 ## Scientific Outreach

 - **2023**
-  **Finalist at STEM for Britain, at the House of Commons, UK Parliament, Westminster**
+  **Speaker at STEM for Britain, at the House of Commons, UK Parliament, Westminster**

 - **2023**
   **Research evening (Pecha Kucha) at Girton College - Cambridge**